supratik1/FuSION/Linux/README.md

   The executable called `fusion` is generated in the `Linux` directory.

+# Running FuSION on Linux (tested on Ubuntu 22.04)

+1. Compile the Java-based front end in the `Linux` directory using the following command

+     `javac GUIForExecutable.java` // you must have JDK installed on your machine3.

+2. Next run the front end as follows

+      `java GUIForExecutable.class`

+# Un-installing FuSION

-5. To remove the installation of `fusion`, simply run the following command in the `Linux` directory.
+1. Run the following command in the `Linux` directory to uninstall `fusion`

      `make clean`

+2. If you also want to un-install the other libraries installed above, you can optionally run the following commands

+     `sudo apt remove libxml2 libxml2-dev libxml++2.6-dev z3 libz3-dev bison`